edmtsky/learn-phoenix-1-6-sample-app/doc/00-a-steps.md

   - test for valid submission

 - basic login
+  - sessions
     - add session controller
     - find and authenticate a user with a flash message
+  - loggin in
+    - Authentication Plug